vvkjndl/as400-user-expiry-report-automation/README.md

 `DSPUSRPRF USRPRF(*ALL) OUTPUT(*OUTFILE) OUTFILE(QGPL/USRPRFDB)`

 - Create a table where CLLE PGM's output will be stored using the sql file provided in this repository.
 - Customize CLLE as per your needs, place it on AS400 servers and compile it.
-If you want all expired users and expiring within 15 days without any additional filtering criteria then comment lines 31, 32, 33 and recompile.
+Sepcify the filtering criteria in line number 33.
 - Place PowerShell script, batch script and text file on windows in same location.
 Customize the paths in scripts as per your preferences.
 - Add AS400 servers hostnames in text file and remove the dummy ones.
 - Run the PowerShell script.